RyanLawWilson/AmiiboCollector/CRUD_pages.md

 **<p align="center" name="Create">Create Page</p>**
 On the Create page, the user enters in the Amiibo name, game series, purchase date, purchase amount, and the quantity.
 After the form is submitted, the `amiibo_db` method is called which saves the Amiibo if the form is valid.
+Take a look at the code snippet for the [Index Page](#Index) to see the code for saving the Amiibo for the database.

 <p align="center">
     <img src="./readme_resources/Create.gif" width="75%">